-15.5.1 The fraud commission shall investigate the facts reported and consider whether they constitute an instance of fraud or plagiarism.
-The fraud commission should announce its decision to the student within 10 calendar days after the facts have been reported.

-15.5.2 If the fraud commission finds that fraud has been committed, it shall decide within 10 calendar days after the finding on one of the following punitive measures:

-1° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component;
+- 15.5.1 The fraud commission shall investigate the facts reported and consider within 15 calendar days after the report whether they constitute an instance of fraud or plagiarism.
+In that case the fraud commission imposes one of the following punitive measures: - 1° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current exam session and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component; - 2° the student does not obtain credits for the programme component concerned or for the concerned part of the programme component in the current academic year and cannot succeed for the programme in the current academic year based on previously obtained results for this programme component; - 3° the student does not obtain credits for several programme components in the semester concerned or in the second exam session;

-2° the student does not obtain credits for several programme components in the semester concerned or in the second exam session;
+4° the student is excluded from all remaining exams of the semester concerned or of the second exam session and obtains no credits for that semester or for the second exam session;

-3° the student is excluded from all remaining exams of the semester concerned or of the second exam session and obtains no credits for that semester or for the second exam session; 4° the student is excluded from all exam sessions of the current academic year and obtains no more credits for that academic year;
+5° the student is excluded from all exam sessions of the current academic year and obtains no more credits for that academic year;

-5° the student is excluded from further enrolment in the institution in serious, exceptional cases (e.g. recidivism).
+6° the student is excluded from further enrolment in the institution in serious, exceptional cases (e.g. recidivism).

-15.5.3 Pending the decision by the fraud commission, the student may continue to take exams, including the exam during which the irregularity was observed.
+15.5.2 Pending the decision by the fraud commission, the student may complete the exam during which the irregularity was observed and continue to take other exams.

-15.5.4 Anyone who has contributed to committing irregularities as meant in article 15.2 exposes him/herself to a disciplinary procedure based on article 33 and 34 of the Statute of the UA-student.
-If the fraud commission finds that a student is an accessory to plagiarism, she asks the dean to file a complaint with the student mediator in accordance with article 33 and 37 of the Statute of the UA-student.
+15.5.3 Anyone who has contributed to committing irregularities as meant in article 15.2 exposes themselves to a disciplinary procedure based on article 33 and 34 of the Statute of the Student - UAntwerpen.
+If the fraud commission finds that a student is an accessory to plagiarism, she asks the dean to file a complaint with the student mediator in accordance with article 33, 34 and 36 of the Statute of the Student - UAntwerpen.